Surendersingh21/resumate/CODE_OF_CONDUCT.md

 # Code of Conduct

-## 🔒 Proprietary Software Notice
+## 🔒 Source-Available Software Notice

-This Code of Conduct applies to **Resumate**, which is proprietary, commercial software.
-Access to and use of this software is restricted to licensed users only.
+This Code of Conduct applies to **Resumate**, which is source-available software, free for non-commercial use.

 ## 📜 Acceptable Use Policy

-### Licensed Users Must:
+### Users Must:

 1. **Comply with License Terms**

-   - Use software only as permitted by your license
+   - Use software only for non-commercial purposes (unless licensed)
-   - Respect usage limitations (user count, deployment restrictions)
+   - Respect usage limitations
-   - Maintain current licensing
+   - Maintain current licensing for commercial use
    - Report license violations

 2. **Protect Intellectual Property**

-   - Not share source code with unauthorized parties
+   - Respect copyright and licensing terms
-   - Not reverse engineer or decompile
+   - Not remove or modify copyright notices
-   - Not create unauthorized derivatives
+   - Maintain attribution
-   - Maintain confidentiality of proprietary information
+   - Follow non-commercial use restrictions

 3. **Use Responsibly**
    - Follow security best practices